Tropical Storm Isaias Expected To Make Landfall As A Hurricane In Carolinas

 Areas spanning from the coastal waters of Georgia up to the Virginia coast could see several feet of storm surge as the storm progresses.

-Further complicating matters is the ongoing coronavirus pandemic.
-It may be difficult to maintain social distancing to prevent the virus's spread in crowded storm shelters.
+Further complicating matters is the coronavirus pandemic.
+In crowded storm shelters, it may be difficult to maintain social distancing to prevent the virus's spread.

 In a Sunday tweet, North Carolina Gov. Roy Cooper acknowledged the complications of managing both a pandemic and a tropical storm at the same time.